web-at-berkeley/backend-project-sp-22/README.md

 They've listed out a comprehensive set of rules for their event below (_make sure you read through this carefully_):

-1. A duck can only REGISTER for the event if they have a valid name, and have a stipend associated with their name.
-You can access a list of all valid ducks and their stipends at THIS API.
-The response is formatted as {"duck name": stipend}.
+1. A duck can REGISTER for the event if they provide their name and initial stipend.
 You may assume that no two ducks with the same name will ever register.
 You can find a more detailed explanation of what a duck is in the API Documentation section.

 2. Duck Fashion Week Administrators can ADD new clothing items or UPDATE existing clothing items at any time.
 You can find a more detailed explanation of what a clothing item is, as well as what updating one looks like in the API Documentation section.